-Digital signatures are one of the main aspects of ensuring the security and integrity of the data that is recorded onto the blockchain.
-They are a standard part of most blockchain protocols, mainly used for securing transactions and blocks of transactions, transfers of sensitive information, software distribution, contract management and any other cases where detecting and preventing any external tampering is important.
+Digital signatures are one of the main aspects of ensuring the security and integrity of the data that is recorded onto a blockchain.
+They are a standard part a blockchain protocols, mainly used for securing transactions and blocks of transactions, transferral of information, contract management and any other cases where detecting and preventing any external tampering is important.
 Digital signatures utilize asymmetric cryptography, meaning that information can be shared with anyone, through the use of a public key.

 In many parts of the world, digital signatures are as legally binding as a regular signature.
 Examples of countries or entities recognizing them include: the European Union, the United Nations, United States of America, Switzerland, Brazil, Mexico, India, Indonesia, Turkey and Saudi Arabia.

-Digital signatures provide three key advantages of storing and transferring information on the blockchain.
+Digital signatures provide three key advantages of storing and transferring information on a blockchain.
 First of all, they guarantee integrity.
-Theoretically, data that is being sent can be altered without being seen by a hacker.
-However, if this does happen the signature would change too, thus becoming invalid.
-Therefore digitally signed data is not only safe from being seen but will also reveal if it has been tampered with, cementing its incorruptibility.
+Theoretically, data that is being sent can be altered without necessarily even being seen by a hacker.
+However, if this does happen in the case of data that is accompanied by a digital signature, the signature would become invalid.
+Therefore digitally signed data, that is encrypted, is not only safe from being seen but will also reveal if it has been tampered with, cementing its incorruptibility.

 When using blockchain technology a user has a public key and a private key, both of which appear as strings of random numbers and letters.
-The public key, sometimes referred to as a public address, can be compared to an email address and private key to password.
+The public key can be compared to an email address and private key to password.
 It is very important to never share a private key with anyone.
 It is equally important to have the private key written down and stored in a safe and secure place.
 Ideally on a piece of paper or a hardware wallet, as these two are near impossible to hack.
 Storing private keys in text documents or notes is not advised as these can be hacked relatively easily.
-There is no “I Forgot My Private Key” option on the blockchain.
+There is no “I Forgot My Private Key” option.
 If a private key is lost, everything that is controlled by the key is lost too.

 Finally, the fact that private keys are linked to individual users gives digital signatures a quality of non-repudiation.
 This means that if something is digitally signed by a user, it can be legally binding and entirely associated with that individual.
 As indicated earlier, this is heavily dependent on there being no doubt that the private key that signed the data was not compromised, used or seen by anyone other than its owner.

-Digital signatures, like normal signatures, are unique to the signer and are created by utilising three algorithms:
+Digital signatures are unique to the signer and are created by utilising three algorithms:

 - A key generation algorithm, providing a private and public key.